 In the past, Water Mission utilized QuickBooks as its financial control center, but as they grew globally and continued to expand their reach, they began experiencing significant oversight limitations in global accounting, inventory control, project management, and manufacturing operations.
-Each of their international offices were running a separate instance of QuickBooks, totaling 10 disparate tools powering their global organization.
+Each of their international offices was running a separate instance of QuickBooks, totaling 10 disparate tools powering their global organization.
 This required extensive consolidation and importing at their main office in Charleston, S.C. to make sense of their monthly figures.

 “In general, we outgrew QuickBooks in a lot of ways,” said Carrie Melchers, Program Manager with Water Mission.
 “It was limited in manufacturing functionality and also limited in our ability to understand in real-time what was going on in all of our different offices.”

 Real-time strategizing and coordination remained out of reach due to data inconsistencies and delayed visibility.
-An environmental engineering organization at their basis, the need for project reporting, complex scheduling, and inventory tracking was met with the realization that QuickBooks could no longer drive their organization forward.
+An environmental engineering organization at their basis, the need for project reporting, complex scheduling, and inventory tracking were met with the realization that QuickBooks could no longer drive their organization forward.

 Eide Bailly’s industry and solution expertise enabled Water Mission to reap the most of their new resource planning solution and raise their level of performance organization-wide.
 Lead consultant Dana Larson’s passion for enabling nonprofit organizations to achieve their mission is furthered by her first-hand experience with NetSuite’s ability to drive success for nonprofit organizations, having co-founded one herself.